Fermi polaron in atom-ion hybrid systems

-Cold ion-atom hybrid systems, on the other hand, have emerged as a robust field at the crossroads of two well-consolidated fields, ultracold quantum gases and ion-trapped systems, offering potential and promising applications in quantum technologies, particularly quantum sensing, quantum computation as well as in quantum simulation~\cite{Tomza2019Review}.
-In this context, combining quantum impurities and atom-ion hybrid systems may provide a powerful platform to study the interaction between the low-energy excitations of electrons with ions, as in the original solid-state crystal scenario~\cite{Franchini2021}.
-More importantly, due to the hierarchy between the natural energy and length scales between solid-state crystal and ultracold atomic systems, impurities in hybrid atoms-ion systems serve as a testbed for currently unattainable regimes in solid-state~\cite{Bissbort2013}.
-Despite the extensive theoretical and experimental work on polarons in ultracold quantum gases, the degeneracy realm for the atom-ion mixture is still unreachable within current technology~\cite{lou22}.
-Nonetheless, tremendous efforts are dedicated to coherently manipulating ions in degenerate quantum matter.
-For example, one of the big challenges is micro-motion; ions interacting with stray electric fields can lead to high-frequency motion of the ion.
-The energy scale associated with this oscillation is inherently related to its averaged kinetic energy and is mitigated by using different sophisticated experimental tricks \cite{kle18,Feldker2020}.
-However, the charged impurity case offers advantages in transport studies with respect to its neutral counterpart, as demonstrated by employing external electric fields to investigate ionic impurity transport \cite{die21}.
-These techniques hold promise for exploring polaron properties, including effective mass and non-trivial transport properties, in the quantum degenerate regime.
+Because of the hierarchy in the natural energy and length scales between solid-state crystal and ultracold atomic systems, impurities in hybrid atom-ion systems serve as a test bed for currently unattainable regimes in solid-state~\cite{Bissbort2013}.
+Despite the extensive theoretical and experimental work on polarons in ultracold quantum gases, the degeneracy realm for the atom-ion mixture is still unreachable within current technology~\cite{lou22} but is rapidly advancing.
+The charged impurity case offers advantages in transport studies with respect to its neutral counterpart, as demonstrated by employing external electric fields to investigate ionic impurity transport~\cite{die21}.
+These techniques hold promise for exploring polaron properties, including effective mass and nontrivial diffusion properties, in the quantum degenerate regime.